Sonnet 69

 In your sweet grace, all doubt they would suspend.

-Though many speak of Helen and that face,
+Though many speak of Helen and her face,

-Yet few can tell the color of her hair;
+Yet few recall the color of her hair;

 True beauty is much like the rarest flower